-In this paper, we will consider the acquisition of three groups of function words: (1) logical reasoning with the connectives \textit{or} and \textit{and}; (2) spatial reasoning with the prepositions \textit{in front of} and \textit{behind}; (3) numerical reasoning with the scalar quantifiers \textit{more} and \textit{fewer}.
-We hypothesise that these function words can be learnt using non-symbolic general learning algorithms and, furthermore, that the ordering effects seen in children's acquisition of these words are simply the result of their frequency in children's input, rather than evidence for non-symbolic or stage-based learning strategies.
-We propose to use computational models that learn these types of words from grounded input to test both whether they can be learnt using non-symbolic general learning algorithms and whether any ordering effects observed follow from the relative frequency of function words in the input.
+In this paper, we will consider the acquisition of three pairs function words and their respective reasoning skills: (1) logical reasoning with the connectives \textit{or} and \textit{and}; (2) spatial reasoning with the prepositions \textit{in front of} and \textit{behind}; (3) numerical reasoning with the scalar quantifiers \textit{more} and \textit{fewer}.
+We hypothesise that these reasoning pairs can be learnt using non-symbolic general learning algorithms and, furthermore, that the ordering effects seen in children's acquisition of these words are simply the result of their frequency in children's input, rather than evidence for non-symbolic or stage-based learning strategies.
+We propose to use computational models that learn these types of words from grounded input to test these hypotheses.

-As neural network models have become bigger and better at completing linguistic tasks, they are also increasingly referred to as `black boxes', giving rise to a stream of research `probing' their internal knowledge representations \cite{linzen2016assessing, lake2018generalization, futrell-etal-2019-neural, manning2020emergent, Hu:et-al:2020}.
-This model probing paradigm has also introduced a new possible approach in cognitive science for using neural networks to study language learning in children because it has shown us that some grammatical knowledge is in practice learnable.
+We propose to use a new modeling approach which considers models as independent learners -- in other words like a new `species' of language learners -- that can be leveraged to implement `proofs of concept' (\citeNP[ch.
+1.2]{lappin2021deep}, \citeNP{tsuji2021scala, warstadt2022what, pearl2023computational, portelance2023roles}).
+A proof of concept can show us what is learnable `in practice' for models and `in principle' for humans.
 In doing so, models may be used to inform debates about the relative innateness of certain linguistic knowledge \cite{clark2011linguistic}.
-This approach considers models as independent learners -- in other words like a new `species' of language learners -- that can be leveraged to implement `proofs of concept' (\citeNP[ch.
-1.2]{lappin2021deep}, \citeNP{tsuji2021scala, warstadt2022what}.).
-A proof of concept can show us what is possible `in practice' for models and `in principle' for humans.
+This approach draws on recent model interpretability work showing what kinds of grammatical knowledge language models learn \cite{linzen2016assessing, lake2018generalization, futrell-etal-2019-neural, manning2020emergent, Hu:et-al:2020}, and what kinds of learning biases they have (\citeNP{papadimitriou-jurafsky-2023-injecting}).
 With our experiments, we hope to offer proof of concept evidence showing what is in practice learnable from visually grounded language on the meaning of abstract function words requiring complex reasoning skills.
-The behaviour of models can then serve as a lower bound for what is also possible in children's acquisition of these same words \cite[\S 1]{portelance2022neural}.